V-Sekai/manuals/decisions/20231209-appium-testing.md

 ## The Challenge

-The primary challenge lies in implementing a robust testing framework that can handle cross-platform compatibility, 3D model conversion, UI testing, multiplayer load testing, and cost-effective testing solutions.
+The primary challenge lies in implementing a robust testing framework that can handle cross-platform compatibility, specifically for VR compatible desktop mode on Windows 11.

 ## The Strategy

 Our strategy involves leveraging the capabilities of Appium, a versatile testing framework, for cross-platform testing.
-This will ensure consistent game performance across different devices like iPads, Windows 11, OSX, and web browsers.

-We also plan to automate the conversion of FBX files into GLB format, a common task in front-end game development involving 3D models.

-For UI testing, we will focus on the functionality and user-friendliness of the V-Sekai interface.

-To ensure scalability in a multiplayer environment, we will use web clients for multiplayer load testing.

-Lastly, to achieve cost-effective testing, we propose using Digital Ocean's droplets and serverless functions to simulate a large number of users.
+However, for this specific test, we will only be focusing on one device type - Windows 11 desktop.

 ## The Upside

 Implementing this strategy will ensure a high-quality gaming experience across various platforms.
-It will also streamline the process of 3D model conversion and improve the user interface of V-Sekai.
-Moreover, it will help us maintain server stability under heavy loads and provide a cost-effective solution for large-scale testing.

 ## The Downside